vking34/aws-developer-associate/private-public-elastic-ip/README.md

     - Often reflect poor architectural decisions
     - Instead, use a random public IP and register a DNS name to it.
 It is much more in control and more scalable
     - Using load balancer is the best pattern
+    - Allocating Elastic IP will cost us some money.